yegor256/blog/_posts/2015/jun/2015-06-11-wikipedia-bug-definition.md

 The definition of a software bug given by Wikipedia doesn't cover maintainability and reusability flaws at all.
-That makes for a common source of confusion&mdash;an inconsistent code style is not a bug (see the discussion under [this post]({% pst 2014/aug/2014-08-13-strict-code-quality-control %})).
+That makes for a common source of confusion---an inconsistent code style is not a bug (see the discussion under [this post]({% pst 2014/aug/2014-08-13-strict-code-quality-control %})).

 That is wrong.